KM-RoBoTa/KMR_dxl1/README.md

-# KMR_dxl
+# KMR_dxlP1

 Library for an easy use of Dynamixel motors.
-It abstracts the hardware (no need to concern yourself with memory addresses) and automates the creation of reading/writing handlers (automatically assigns indirect address reading/writing).
+It abstracts the hardware (no need to concern yourself with memory addresses) and automates the creation of reading/writing handlers.

-It works with Dynamixel's **protocol 2**.
+It works with Dynamixel's **protocol 1**.

 Dependencies:
 - dynamixel API
 - yaml-cpp

-How to use: go to the KMR_dxl folder, then:
+How to use: go to the KMR_dxlP1 folder, then:
 ```bash
 mkdir build
 cd build